AstraLuma/pyreg/README.txt

 DWORD_BigEndian - REG_DWORD_BIG_ENDIAN
 ---------------
 Basically the same as a DWORD, except that it is stored in big endian form in the registry.
-(It appears in the correct order to scripts.)
+(Appears as its intended value to scripts.)

 ExpandingString - REG_EXPAND_SZ
 ---------------
-A unicode string that contains enviroment variables (%foo%).
+A unicode string that contains enviroment variables (in the form of %spam%).

 Link - REG_LINK
 ----